 Sleep hygiene doesn’t just refer to the cleanliness of your environment, but rather – what you do to prepare for sleep as part of a pre-sleep routine.

-Getting a good night’s sleep should be easy, but if you’ve been having problems falling or staying asleep recently you may be suffering from poor sleep hygiene.
-Ensuring good sleep hygiene is easy and involves following a few simple steps to encourage quality sleep, every night.
+Achieving good sleep hygiene should make getting a well-rested night’s sleep easy.
+Ensuring and maintaining good sleep hygiene is easy and involves following a few simple steps to encourage quality sleep, every night.

 Establish a sleeping pattern